aosabook/500lines/blockcode/README.md

 # Blockcode - a simple visual programming toolkit

-Block Code is an attempt to create a block-based programming tool in under 500 lines of code, including HTML, CSS, Javascript.
-The code itself is intended to be a live-coding environment for turtle graphics.

 A block-based language differs from programming language where you type in code as words because you drag blocks that represent code into place.
 Learning a programming language can be difficult because they are extremely sensitive to even the slightest of typos.
 Most programming languages are case-sensitive, have obscure syntax, and will refuse to run if you get so much as a semicolon in the wrong place, or worse, leave one out.
 Most of the programming languages in use today are also based on English and the language itself cannot be localized.
 In contrast, a well-done block language can eliminate syntax errors completely: you can still create a program which does the wrong thing, but you cannot create one with the wrong syntax, the blocks just won't fit that way.
 Block languages are more more discoverable: you can see all the constructs and libraries of the language right in the list of blocks.
 And blocks can be localized into any language without changing the programmatic meaning of the language.